Heading West (project in progress)

 23 February - 24 March 2012

-In this series of photographs I am investigating the typology of leisure time.
-I am interested in recording the open public spaces (parks, beaches for instance) that host or suggest leisure time.
+This on-going series started in 2005 as a photographic investigation of the leisure time geography - typology.
+I was and still am interested in recording the open public spaces (parks, beaches, for instance) that host or suggest "leisure time".
 In this context I am interested in depicting the appearance of people in these spaces-areas, and in describing the concept of ‘absorption’ in the public realm.
 I am also trying to explore the obvious political connotations of this leisure-time geography.

 Nine photographs of this series formed part of the "Heterotopias: Society Must Be Defended" exhibition which was curated by Jan-Eric Lundstroem in the framework of the 1st.
 Thessaloniki Biennale of Contemporary Art